chrisgundling/Udacity-T2P2-UnscentedKalmanFilter/README.md

 <img src="images/UKF-Simulator.png" width="500">

 ## Notes on Code Efficiency
 The script that performs most of the calculations for this project is `ukf.cpp`.
 Inside of `ukf.cpp` the `ProcessMeasurement()` function takes the UKF through the intialization, prediction, laser update and radar update steps by calling the appropriate functions.
-In each of the prediction and update functions I tried to keep things as simple and readable as possible and used vectorization rather than loops in several locations.
+In each of the prediction and update functions I tried to keep things as simple and readable as possible.
+There were also several instances where the matrix calculations could be vectorized rather than performing loops.